Nosework Success Story, So Far

 We enjoyed a nice break for lunch, where I took Clover over to a park just a block away for some real downtime.
 It was a hot day (in the 90s), so we enjoyed the shade and cool grass at the park.

-I knew the day was going well, but I also knew that the exterior search was the toughest one we'd see all day because they post walk-thru videos of the spaces (often the night before the event), so you can look online and see exactly what things look like and know what to expect.
+I knew the day was going well, but I also knew that the exterior search was the toughest one we'd see all day because they post walk-thru videos of the spaces (often the night before the event).
+That let's you see online and see exactly what things look like and know what to expect.

 I was SO glad when my part of the run order got to do the exterior search right after lunch.
-I wanted to get it out of the way and not have it hanging over me as the last thing.
-I knew once Clover got this exterior search that she would earn her NW1 title because I knew she could get the interior search that you'll see below too.
+It helped us to get it out of the way and not have it hanging over us as the last thing.
+Once Clover got this exterior search, I knew that she would earn her NW1 title because I knew she could get the interior search that you'll see below too.

 The videographer gave me 2 views of this search as well, so you can see it from different angles.
 Notice that Clover gets a little freaky about the marker dots on the ground that show the search area boundary, but she was able to keep working.